IngoMeyer441/yacl/README.md

 You can pass several arguments to the `setup_colored_stderr_logging` function to customize the logging behavior:

 - `logger`: The logger which will be configured to print colored logging output to stderr.
-By default, the roor logger is used.
+By default, the root logger is used.

 - `format_string`: The format string to use for logging messages.
 By default the logging format